danactive/teach/readme.md

 # teach

-This repo is for Static Asset Pipeline including HTML, CSS, and JS
+This repo is for Static Asset Pipeline including HTML, CSS, and JS and learn Git